pianobooster/PianoBooster/BUILD.md

 It's recommends to build with disabled USE_FTGL.

+# BSD Unix

+It's recommends to build with enabled NO_DOCS.

 # Windows

 To compile in Windows install the Open Source version of Qt and CMake and optionally Geany.